 Finally, I realized the meaning could be something different all together.
 Maybe Wesley does not want to do all the praising on his own.
 Maybe he wants to join in with a thousand singers, or the singers of a thousand languages.
 Maybe he longs for the day when people from thousands of language groups will join to the chorus.
 There.
 That's better.
 Wycliffe says there are 6,912 separate languages spoken in the world today.
 So, maybe we could even sing, "Oh, for six thousand tongues to sing / to spread through all the earth abroad the honors of thy name."

-You knew all along that's what he meant, didn't you?
+That's it.
+You knew it all along.
 Why did I get it wrong in 25 years of being part of this Christianity thing, and a Presbyterian no less?

 It's such a modern/western thing to close our eyes, block out everyone else, and think of worship as "me and my God" instead of "the Creator and the whole community."

-But wait, he does say "assist me to proclaim," which suggests my first interpretation - that it's all about wanting to give God a bigger, better gift.
+But wait, he does say "assist me to proclaim," which suggests my first interpretation - that it's all about wanting to be the one who gives God a bigger, better gift.
 Wesley is part of that same pietistic tradition that has shaped us and our attitudes toward worship, so maybe he was wishing (in vain) for extra body parts with which to glorify God.
 He did not get them.
 Sorry, Charlie.

 Of course, his ministry touched thousands of people, and perhaps in time members of a thousand language groups.
 So in that sense his wish has come true.